For other regions or specializations, see the Fieldwork Opportunities page on the Institute's website.

 - Aphrodisias Project.
 Roman-period city in ancient Caria, SW Turkey, which was famous in antiquity for its sanctuary of Aphrodite and its marble sculptors.
 New York University has conducted extensive excavations since 1961, since 1995 with the collaboration of Oxford University.
 Often accepts graduate and undergraduate students if they are good draftsmen (esp. architects).

 - Archaeological Exploration of Sardis.
 Lydian site 60 miles east of Izmir.
 An interdisciplinary program of excavation and research jointly sponsored by the Harvard University Art Museums and Cornell University.

-Participating an archaeological project in Turkey
+Participating an Archaeological Project in Turkey

 The permit applications for all archaeological projects are submitted to the Turkish Ministry of Culture at the end of December, and all projects need to have the list of their participants by then.
 Therefore if you are planning to join a team in the summer, make sure to be in touch with the director of the project way before December.

-Research Permit Applications
+Permit Applications for Museum Research

-Financial support for fieldwork
+Financial Support for Fieldwork

-Compiled by Omur Harmansah in 2007
+Based on resources compiled by Omur Harmansah in 2007